Wael1122/waa/Dependencies.md

 ## iOS Dependencies

-These dependencies can all be installed through Cydia.<br \>
+These dependencies can all be installed through Cydia.
 Note: The Cydia package installs these dependencies for you.

 - `Bourne-Again SHell`